luigisaetta/oci_langflow/README.md

 # About This Repository
-This repository provides the code for wrapper components that enable seamless integration of OCI Generative AI and OCI 23c AI Vector Store into Langflow.
+This repository provides the code for wrapper components that enable seamless integration of OCI Generative AI and OCI 23AI Vector Store into Langflow.

 ## Components for Retrieval-Augmented Generation (RAG)
 We include the essential components required to build a robust Retrieval-Augmented Generation (RAG) solution: